coltongrainger/fy19ta/2019-03-21-sage-intro.md

 ---
-title: Guide to Plotting with Sage
+title: Project Solutions à la SageMath
-author: Colton Grainger
+author: Colton Grainger (Math 1300)
 date: 2019-03-20
 revised:
 ---

-Today we'll plot *with and without* Sage^[Sage is a family of free open-source mathematics software packages, first released in 2005 by William Stein (among others) at the University of Washington.].
+One goal today is to be able to plot *with and without* Sage^[Sage is a family of free open-source mathematics software packages, first released in 2005 by William Stein (among others) at the University of Washington.].
 You will need *some sort* of computer to access $$\texttt{sagecell.sagemath.org}.$$ (If you have trouble, these links are all posted at `quamash.net/math1300`.)
 You can also scan this QR code.

 ![<https://sagecell.sagemath.org/?q=ilvouj>](2019-03-21-qr-intro.png){height=5cm}